awillats/clinc/planning/writing_tasks.md

 - [ ] [Matt:] Set expectation here that we're talking about linear Gaussian circuits

 # Technical
-- [ ] Need to push for a last results section
+- [ ] ? push for a last results section

 ----
 # Archive